Watching this resources will notify you when proposed changes or new versions are created so you can keep track of

 The creation and use of death masks demonstrates Roman veneration of their ancestors.
 These masks were created from molds taken of a person at the time of their death.
 Made of wax (but also bronze, marble, and terracotta), death masks were kept by families and displayed in the atrium of their homes.
 Visitors and clients who entered the home would have been reminded of the family's ancestry and the honorable qualities of their ancestors.
 Such displays served to bolster the reputation and credibility of the family.
 Death masks were also worn and paraded through the streets during funeral procession.
 Again, this served not only a memorial for the dead, but also to link the living members of a family to their illustrious ancestors in the eyes of the spectator.

-Roman art sought to faithfully imitate Greek art., Roman art only borrowed from Greek sculpture., Rome actively sought to differentiate itself from Greek art, barely using any Greek elements at all., Roman art borrowed certain details from Greek art, but adapted those details to their own needs., or Roman art only borrowed from Greek architecture.
+Roman art sought to faithfully imitate Greek art., Rome actively sought to differentiate itself from Greek art, barely using any Greek elements at all., Roman art borrowed certain details from Greek art, but adapted those details to their own needs., Roman art only borrowed from Greek architecture., or Roman art only borrowed from Greek sculpture.